 Assembly via <<*Options*. . . >> blocks

-•The choices you assign to Options typically are block of text within the body of the document.
+•The choices you assign to Options typically are blocks of text within the body of the document.
 But choices can just as easily be calls to other documents.
 This is a perfect way of creating 'interviews' that lead to the selection of a pre-assigned 'answer' to a response to a question.
-(It also allow you to keep a single copy of an important block of text, while making it available to many different documents.)
+(It also allows you to keep a single copy of an important block of text, but making it instantly available to many different documents.)

 Assembly via Variables

 •Similar to the above 'Options blocks' assembly, the choices of a multiple-choice variable can reference calls to other documents.
 E.g., [Family:<<NoChildren>>/<<One Child>>/<<2+ Children>>]

 Pathagoras offers the simplest and most straightforward ways of getting 'boilerplate' into a position where you can quickly access and assemble it.